-A STOURBRIDGE father has praised the town’s MP for help in a fight to get a prestigious Cambridge University college to change its exclusive admissions policy.
+A STOURBRIDGE man has praised the town’s MP for help in a fight to get a prestigious Cambridge University college to change its exclusive admissions policy.

-Edward Dyas’s daughter Sasha Bazhenova-Dyas, a former star student at Halesowen College, was accepted by Hughes Hall at Cambridge to study physics from autumn 2013 but just weeks before she was due to start Mr Dyas was shocked to hear from university admissions chiefs that she needed to find a guarantor of up to £10,000 per year.
+Edward Dyas says Sasha Bazhenova, a former star student at Halesowen College, was accepted by Hughes Hall at Cambridge to study physics from autumn 2013 but just weeks before she was due to start Mr Dyas was shocked to hear from university admissions chiefs that she needed to find a guarantor of up to £10,000 per year.

 Sasha, a medal-winning amateur swimmer, junior Olympic volleyball player, prize-winning poet and member of Worcester Rowing Club’s first team, had applied for a student loan and university bursary but she was told by Hughes Hall that a guarantor must also be found within three weeks of admission to the top college.

-Mr Dyas, of Ibstock Drive, was so incensed by what he described as an “attempt by Cambridge to exclude students from less wealthy backgrounds no matter how gifted or academically high-achieving” that he wrote to Stourbridge MP Margot James whom he credits with having convinced Hughes Hall to eventually drop its requirement for a fee guarantor.
+Mr Dyas, the former husband of Sasha's mum, was so incensed by what he described as an “attempt by Cambridge to exclude students from less wealthy backgrounds no matter how gifted or academically high-achieving” that he wrote to Stourbridge MP Margot James whom he credits with having convinced Hughes Hall to eventually drop its requirement for a fee guarantor.

-Mr Dyas, who runs a small accounting and finance business, said: “I was able to provide the necessary guarantor after Margot urged the bank to speed up their slow communications.
+Mr Dyas,, of Ibstock Drive, who runs a small accounting and finance business, said: “I was able to provide the necessary guarantor after Margot urged the bank to speed up their slow communications.

 “She also approached the Universities Minister David Willetts MP regarding this attempt at exclusion by Cambridge but due to the independence of universities he couldn’t help.